tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 ### The Failure Mode: Why Pruning Fails in High Dimensions

 **What is Pruning?**
 In a search tree, "pruning" means safely ignoring an entire branch of the tree.
 If you know for a fact that the closest point in a branch is 10 units away, but you've already found a neighbor that is 5 units away, you don't need to enter that branch at all.
 You "prune" it.

-This is what gives trees their $O(\log N)$ speed—you skip most of the data since it isn't relevant to your search.
+> **Deriving $O(\log N)$ Search Complexity**:
+> Let $N$ be the total number of data points and $B$ be the structural branching factor of the tree (e.g., $B=2$ for a binary KD-Tree).
+Assuming uniform distribution, the root node contains $N$ points, its children contain $N/B$ points, and at depth $h$, a node contains $N/B^h$ points.
+The tree reaches its deepest leaf when a node contains exactly $1$ point ($N/B^h = 1$).
+Solving for $h$ yields $B^h = N$, deriving the maximum height of a balanced tree as $h = \log_B(N)$.
+>
+> During a nearest-neighbor search, if geometric properties allow the algorithm to confidently prune all but a small constant number of branches $C$ at each descended level, the total number of nodes evaluated is at most $C \cdot h$.
+Therefore, the overall search complexity is formally bounded by $O(C \cdot \log_B N)$, which simplifies asymptotically to $O(\log N)$.
+>
+> *(Note: The "Curse of Dimensionality" occurs when pruning fails and $C$ approaches $B$.
+Even if $B$ is a small constant (like $B=2$ in a KD-Tree), being forced to evaluate $B$ branches out of $B$ total possibilities at every level means you are traversing the entire graph ($O(B^h)$).
+Since $B^h = N$, the search fatally degrades to $O(N)$).*

+### Classical High-Dimensional Attempts: LSH & Random Projections
+As practitioners realized trees failed in high dimensions, the classical "theory-first" approach shifted to **Locality Sensitive Hashing (LSH)**.
+Rooted in the Johnson-Lindenstrauss lemma (which provides the intuition that random projections approximately preserve pairwise distances <a id="cite-jl-lemma-proof"></a>[[jl-lemma-proof]](#ref-jl-lemma-proof)), LSH uses random hyperplanes to hash vectors into buckets.

+If two vectors are close in space, they are highly likely to fall on the same side of a random hyperplane, and thus land in the same hash bucket.
+Random hyperplane LSH specifically targets cosine (angular) distance <a id="cite-charikar-simhash"></a>[[charikar-simhash]](#ref-charikar-simhash).
+While mathematically elegant, LSH requires many parallel hash tables to achieve good recall and struggles with precision compared to the modern graph-based methods we use today.

+Another historical parallel is **Random Projection Forests (e.g., Annoy)**.
+Popularized by Spotify, algorithms like Annoy build a "forest" of trees by recursively splitting the space using *random* hyperplanes rather than strict axis-aligned ones.
+You search multiple trees simultaneously to find the nearest neighbor.
+Annoy is historically famous and excellent for simple memory-mapped workloads, but its performance curve is largely dwarfed by HNSW and ScaNN today.

 **The "High-Dimensional" Problem**
 In 2D or 3D, space is "crowded" and data points are distinct.
 If you are in one quadrant, you are far from the others.
-However, as dimensions increase ($d > 10$), a strange geometric phenomenon occurs: **points move to the edges <a id="cite-5"></a>[[5]](#ref-5).**
+However, as dimensions increase ($D > 10$), a strange geometric phenomenon occurs: **points move to the edges <a id="cite-aggarwal-surprising"></a>[[aggarwal-surprising]](#ref-aggarwal-surprising).**

 Imagine a high-dimensional hypercube.
-The volume of the cube is $1^d$.
-The volume of a slightly smaller inscribed cube (say, 90% size) is $0.9^d$.
+The volume of the cube is $1^D$.
+The volume of a slightly smaller inscribed cube (say, 90% size) is $0.9^D$.
 *   In 2D: $0.9^2 = 0.81$ (81% of volume is in the center).
 *   In 100D: $0.9^{100} \approx 0.00002$ (Almost 0% of volume is in the center!).